Inevitabby/notes/cs2400/markdown/12 - Recursion.md

 > }
 > ```
 > - This uses tail recursion, as the last thing it does is call itself.
->	- Tail recursion is iteration, and some compilers will even convert it to a for loop for loop.

 **Design Guidelines**:
 - Method must be given an input value